saeidraei/microservices_communication_symfony_example/README.md

 ## 2. Submit a post (write request)
 ![microservices read](./docs/micro-write.png)

-Here we are gonna demonstrate how services can communicate through Pub\Sub style queue, then for sake of example we made two imaginary tasks on the Post and Comment services, in the Post Service we are gonna pretend to mine a text to store on each model and on the Comment service we are gonna create a comment for that post that keeps the original Post content, rest of the steps are pretty much straightforward REST implementation.
+Here we are gonna demonstrate how services can communicate through Pub\Sub style messaging, then for sake of example we made two imaginary tasks on the Post and Comment Services, in the Post Service we are gonna pretend to mine a text to store on each model and on the Comment Service we are gonna create a comment for that post that keeps the original Post content, rest of the steps are pretty much straightforward REST implementation.
 1. the client sends an HTTP POST request to the API Gateway
 2. the Api Gateway sends a POST request to the Post Service